KayKoehle/myTCG/README.md

 - Equipments
 - Quest cards that give a bonus if you complete them
 - Extra Drafting Rule cards (Time Periods) like Edo, Heian, High Middle ages, Sumerian, Pax Romana.
 Rules like:

-- Less different Subtypes, more structure in names and subtypes, effect which use subtypes

 ### Digital Game
 - Implement Ai agents to play the game